githubms/music/README.md

 # music

-repo for my music configurations
+repo for my music app configurations - mostly for iOS & iPadOS apps like AUM, Group the Loop

 AUM session:  I added automations to my AUM set-up so that the app is a little easier to use on iPhone where screen real estate is limited.
 Here's a few of the great features from AUM I used:
  - emojis as channel names